gjeschke/MMMx/docs/source/control_files.rst

 When MMModel is activated from the GUI, the control file can be selected with a file browser and exceptions are reported through the status text field of the GUI.

 The control file can have any extension.
-If it has none and such a file without extension does not exist or is in the wrong format, ``.mxc`` is tried.
+If it has none and the file without extension canno be opened, MMMx tries with appended extension ``.mxc``.

 Any call to MMModel generates a :ref:`log file<log_files>`.
 The default file name is ``MMModel_yyyy_mm_dd_HH_MM.log``, where ``yyyy``, ``mm``, ``dd``, ``HH``, ``MM`` specify the year, month, day, hour, and minute of the starting time of ``MMModel``.
 A different log file name can be specified in the control file.